rht-labs/tech-exercise/docs/1-the-manual-menace/666-here-be-dragons.md

 ![oh-look-a-dragon](../images/oh-look-dragons.png)

 ### Extend 🔥🦄
-- Add $SOMETHING from the redhat-cop/helm-charts repo to the UJ eg Hoverfly, Zalenium or something else [todo links to example charts]
+- Add $SOMETHING from the redhat-cop/helm-charts repo to the UJ e.g. Hoverfly, Zalenium or something else [todo links to example charts]

 ### Helm in more detail

 There is a bit of hidden magic from the `helm repo add` and `helm install` commands in [the-basics](1-the-manual-menace/1-the-basics) exercise.
 A hosted helm repository holds your packaged up Charts and an `index.yaml` file.

-For the `todolist` application we deploy you can take a look at the file by browsing <span style="color:blue;">[here](https://rht-labs.com/todolist/index.yaml).<span>
+For the `todolist` application we deploy, you can take a look at the file by browsing <span style="color:blue;">[here](https://rht-labs.com/todolist/index.yaml).<span>

 ![images/helm-index.png](images/helm-index.png)

 This lists the versions and details that the helm repository contains.
 So, when you `helm repo add`, it adds the repo url to your operating system dependent config file.
-This from `man helm`:
+This is from `man helm`:

 ```bash
 | Operating System | Cache Path                | Configuration Path             | Data Path               |